128technology/docs/docs/config_snmp.md

     - Privacy: Encryption algorithm (DES or AES)
     - Privacy-key: Encryption password
 - **View**: Restrict user access to the pre-configured view

+#### Authentication and Encryption

+The SSR combinations of authentication and privacy as defined in the USM configuration are translated into an SNMPv3 security level for use by `net-snmp`.

+- noAuthNoPriv: When both authentication and privacy are set to `None`
+- authNoPriv: When authentication is set to either MD5 or SHA, but privacy is set to `None`
+- authPriv: When both authentication and privacy are set to anything other than `None`

+These security levels are necessary when performing SNMPv3 operations, and the NMS is responsible for mapping the SSR USM configuration to these security levels.

 ### Notification Receiver Configuration